Snooker World Championship 2019

 Mark Selby won his second title in three years in 2016 beating Ding Junhui, the first player of Chinese origin to reach a final.
 Considering the now global popularity of the sport I’m sure it will not be long before it is won by a Chinese player.
 Ding performed well again in 2017, reaching the semi final.

-2018 sees a wide open field with five or six players that could comfortably win.
+2019 sees a wide open field with five, six or seven players that could comfortably win it.
 Both snooker and the World Championship are in rude health these days and for long may it continue.

 The Crucible Theatre

 The Crucible Theatre, or as most people call it The Crucible, is the most famous and iconic snooker venue in the world.
 Fitting then that it has hosted the World Championship for 41 years in row now since 1977.